 Voila!
 Set it aside.

-Take your 3” x 16” strip of fabric, fold it in half along the long edge with wrong sides together, and press.
+Take your 3” x 16” strip of fabric and fold it in half, placing the 3” edges right sides together.
+Sew them using a 1/4" seam allowance to create a circle.
+Next, align the raw edges of the circle and fold it in half with the wrong sides together.
+Press.
 Use your favorite method to gather the fabric into a ruffle (we like the machine method demonstrated here), and shape it into a circle with the raw edges on the inside.
 Tie your basting threads into a knot to hold the circle in place, then set aside.

 Take your 3” x 12” strip of fabric and follow the instructions above to create the inner ruffle.
 Place the outer ruffle on a table with the right side facing up, and center the inner ruffle on top of it with the right side facing up.
 Pin the two ruffles in place and then sew a basting stitch around the inner circle to hold them together.